urbanhire/hiring/Senior Software Engineer/README.md

 ## Basics

 This is the Urbanhire Senior Software Engineer challenge.
-The rules of the challenge are very simple and are as follows
+The rules of the challenge are very simple and are as follows.
+Please read carefully all the requirements.

 * You are required to code in javascript
 * You will be able to submit the challenge base on deadline will be inform from your interviewer.